bigbanghere/.github/profile/README.md

 a.k.a.
 A TEAM DAO, Some DAO, The Real Some DAO, TON Swap

+Our mission is to provide freedom, privacy, speed, security and accessibility of interactions and communication between people.

-A Project focused on creating Telegram Mini Apps with TON deep intergation.
+Now A Project is focused on creating Telegram Mini Apps with deep TON intergation.

 Projects: